 Technical questions we would like reviewers to answer for good applets:

 - Context: Does the mathlet come with sufficient context to be understandable, or does it require the instructor to provide it?

 - Suitability: What would be the best uses of this mathlet?
 Classroom demonstration?
 Homework with (or without) classroom demonstration?
 Independent student use ahead of class?

 - Plug-ins: Are any plug-ins required?
 (You may not be sure, but answer as best you can.)

 - Platform: What platform(s) and browsers did you use to run the mathlet?
 Did you encounter any differences?

 - Troubleshooting: Did you encounter any technical difficulties?
 How did you surmount them?

 - Cataloging: Is the mathlet cataloged completely and correctly under the "JOMA Journal" heading?

 - Redeeming Features: If something strikes you about a mathlet that indicates a second look is in order, even for one clearly unsuitable for JOMA, please put a note in the "Notes" section and the "Keyword" "REVISIT".
 For example, a site that would be better reviewed as a module, one containing an unusual feature that you'd like to see used more widely, or one where your review would differ substantially from the current one.

-Tom Roby, "The JOMA Mathlet Project - JOMA Mathlets Review Criteria," Loci (June 2004)
+Tom Roby, "The JOMA Mathlet Project - JOMA Mathlets Review Criteria," Convergence (June 2004)